 We have audited the accompanying combined balance sheets of CIRCOR International, Inc. as of June 30, 1999 and 1998, and the related combined statements of operations, cash flows and shareholder's equity for each of the years in the three-year period ended June 30, 1999.
+In connection with our audits of the combined financial statements, we also audited the accompanying financial statement schedule of valuation and qualifying accounts.
 These combined financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these combined financial statements based on our audits.